gliwka/hyperscan-java/README.md

 This project is a third-party developed JNA based java wrapper for the [hyperscan](https://github.com/intel/hyperscan) project to enable developers to integrate hyperscan in their java (JVM) based projects.

-## Limitations of hyperscan-java

-It currently works on OS X and Linux, only!
-We currently only ship precompiled binaries for 64-bit (x86_64).

-hyperscan only supports a subset of regular expressions.
-Notable exceptions are for example backreferences and capture groups.
-Please read the [hyperscan developer reference](https://intel.github.io/hyperscan/dev-reference/) so you get a good unterstanding how hyperscan works and what the limitations are.

-hyperscan will only run on x86 processors in 64-bit and 32-bit modes and takes advantage of special instruction sets, when available.
-Check the original [project documentation](https://intel.github.io/hyperscan/dev-reference/getting_started.html#hardware) to learn more.

-## Dependencies
-This wrapper only relies on the hyperscan shared library for it's functionality.
-It already contains precompiled 64-bit shared libraries for macOS and 64-bit libraries for most glibc (>=2.17) based Linux distributions.

-#### Compile yourself
-In case the precompiled binaries don't suite your usecase or architecture, you got to make sure you've got hyperscan compiled as a shared library on your system.
-On Linux and macOS a ```mkdir build && cd build && cmake -DBUILD_SHARED_LIBS=YES .. && make``` inside the git repositiory was enough.
-For more information about how to compile hyperscan visit the [project documentation](https://intel.github.io/hyperscan/dev-reference/).

-Make sure you specify the system property ```jna.library.path``` using code or the command line to point to a location which includes the hyperscan shared libraries.

 ## Add it to your project
 This project is available on maven central.